 For extended business travelers, the types of income that are generally taxed are employment income and other Malaysian-sourced income.

-A tax-resident individual would be subject to tax at graduated rates ranging up to 25 percent, after the deductions of personal reliefs (such as relief for oneself, a dependent spouse, life insurance premiums, etc.).
-The maximum tax rate is currently 25 percent (with effect from the tax year, commonly called the year of assessment (YA) 2015) on chargeable income above 400,000 Malaysian ringgit (MYR) for residents.
+A tax-resident individual would be subject to tax at graduated rates ranging up to 28 percent, after the deductions of personal reliefs (such as relief for oneself, a dependent spouse, life insurance premiums, etc.).
+The maximum tax rate is currently 28 percent with effect from the tax year commonly called the year of assessment (“YA”) 2016 on chargeable income above RM1,000,000 Malaysian ringgit (MYR) for residents.

 The Social Security Organization (SOCSO) is a scheme to provide certain benefits to employees in cases of employment injury, including occupational diseases and invalidity, and for certain other matters in relation to employment.
 Employees covered by this scheme are those whose wages do not exceed MYR3,000 per month.
 The current rates of contribution vary from MYR0.10 to MYR14.75 per month for the employee and from MYR0.40 to MYR51.65 per month for the employer.
-Foreign employees are not required to contribute to SOCSO.
-Employees of Malaysian nationality or of permanent residence status are required to contribute to the Employees Provident Fund (EPF).
+Foreign employees are not required to contribute to SOCSO Employees of Malaysian nationality or of permanent residence status are required to contribute to the Employees Provident Fund (EPF).
 Effective 1 January 2012, the employer’s contribution for employees who receive monthly wages of MYR5,000 and below has been increased from 12 percent to 13 percent.
 The employee’s contribution rate remains at 11 percent.
+From March 2016 to December 2017, the employee’s contribution is reduced to 8% (however, the employees have the option to elect to maintain at 11%) whilst the employer’s contribution remains the same.
 Employer’s contributions for employees who received monthly wages of MYR5,000 and above remains at 12 percent and has been extended to the age of 60 years old.

 For employees who are between 60 and 75 years old, the rate of EPF to be contributed is set at half the regular rate, i.e. at 5.5% for employee and at 6% (or 6.5%) for employer.
 Foreign employees have the option of becoming members of the EPF.
 A foreign employee makes a minimum statutory contribution of 11 percent of wages, while the employer contributes at least MYR5 per foreign employee.